sheepla/strans/README.md

 ## Features

-- *Non-interactive mode*: A mode that can be used in the same way as a general command line tool
+- **Non-interactive mode**: A mode that can be used in the same way as a general command line tool
-- *Interactive mode*: GNU Readline-like line editing mode for instant translation
+- **Interactive mode**: GNU Readline-like line editing mode for instant translation
-- *Output translated text as speech*: The option to read the translated text aloud after performing the translation
+- **Read translated text aloud**: The option to read the translated text aloud after performing the translation

 ## Usage